 Even though it's the first thing we talk about when you sign up for the app.
 But it doesn't prevent folks from feeling like they need to protect their patients, which is, I think, the right way to feel.
 It takes a long time to start a business.

 [24:19] The legal side of building a doctor-only social network Figure 1

 Ivan Dunskiy: I assume that they don't even need to share patients' names right using the app.
 And still, they ask these questions.
 Yeah.
 That's interesting.

 Joshua Landy: Yeah.
 I mean, privacy regulations were something that we learned about around the world.
 Figure 1 is available in something like 192 countries.
 And that was a lot of hard work.
 At the time, we had one lawyer who was doing all of this international research, she was incredible.

 But that was her full-time job for basically two or three years until we got all our privacy stuff sorted out, figured out what the rules are, what can you release, what can you say, what can't you say, what do we have to prevent people from releasing on the app.
 Because we made a promise to our users, which is we're not going to store any personal health information, anything private doesn't come on Figure 1.
 That way, if there's ever a data breach, there hasn't been one.
 But even if there was, we wouldn't worry because everyone's information is totally protected.
 You're not gonna see any data breach that contains private health information.

 Ivan Dunskiy: Where are the most strict regulations?

-Joshua Landy: Yeah.
-So we've seen around the world, there are some very interesting ones.
+Joshua Landy: We've seen some around the world, there are some very interesting ones.
 The strictest countries are, believe it or not, Saudi Arabia, for reasons you probably wouldn't think of.
 And South Korea.

 Ivan Dunskiy: Of course.